snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 First off, the names `MODEL`, `ADDITION` and `REVISION` went through many revisions.
 We are pretty happy with these now.

-Initially we were keen to use periods (`.`s) to separate the version elements, to allow existing SemVer libraries to work with SchemaVer.
+Initially we were keen to use periods to separate the version elements, to allow existing SemVer libraries to work with SchemaVer.
 Unfortunately, we realized that an analyst looking at a table definition versioned as `1.0.5` would have no idea if the table was schema'ed using SemVer or SchemaVer.
 So we needed a visual cue to indicate that this was SchemaVer - hence the hyphens.

+We gave some serious thought to recreating SemVer's unstable `MAJOR` version 0 idea.
+On balance, this seemed a bad idea for SchemaVer: because invariably `MODEL` version 0s will go into production, and then we lose our all-important guarantees about the relationship between schema versions and the historical data.

 We experimented with ways to make `SchemaVer` fully deterministic - in other words, could we come up with a formula whereby a computer could correctly auto-increment the SchemaVer just by studying the new and previous schema definition?